 - 2-3 tbsp. olive oil (depending on the size of your cauliflower, you may need more!

-- 1 tsp. vegetable oil (or another flavour-less oil)
+- 1 tsp. vegetable oil (or another flavor-less oil)

 - 3/4 cup vegetable broth

 - 3 tbsp. granulated sugar